-Greenwood School District 50 will accept applications for its Montessori Education Program for 3 year old prekindergarten through kindergarten for 2017-2018.
+Greenwood School District 50 will accept applications for its Montessori Choice Program for 3 year old prekindergarten through kindergarten.
 These classes will be taught at Lakeview Elementary School.
 The instructional day for 3 year olds begins at 7:45 am and concludes at 11:30 am.
 The instructional day for all other grades begins at 7:45 am and concludes at 2:40 pm.
 In the Montessori Program, students are taught in a multi-age classroom using the Montessori curriculum.
 This program provides a hands-on, individualized approach to learning that is success oriented.
 The goal of the program is to “teach children how to learn,” so they may become independent learners who possess an internal sense of purpose and motivation and who have mutual respect for all.
 Most of the work completed in the class is done independently or in small self-selected groups.
 Although students make choices about their work, the teachers are there to prepare the learning environment and guide them in their learning process.What is a Montessori Program?A Montessori program is a hands-on, individualized approach to learning that is success oriented.
 Children are taught in a multi-age classroom and remain with the same teacher for 2-3 years.

 The philosophy of the program is that children have everything they need within themselves to learn and grow.
 The educator’s job is to prepare the learning environment and guide students in their learning process.
 Teachers work to provide a highly enriched, structured environment in which students work to master the skills and knowledge of their society.
 Lessons are taught using an integrated, thematic curriculum.